pattichis/AIM/README.md

 Please reference:

 A.S.
-Panayides *et al.*, “Artificial Intelligence in Medical Image Analysis: Advances, Clinical Translation, and Emerging Frontiers,” submitted to
+Panayides *et al.*, “Artificial Intelligence in Medical Image Analysis: Advances, Clinical Translation, and Emerging Frontiers,” to appear in
-*IEEE Journal of Biomedical and Health Informatics*, 2025.
+*IEEE Journal of Biomedical and Health Informatics*, 2026.

 ```bibtex
 @article{AIinMedicalImaging,